 Manuscripts submitted for consideration should report on new results.
 Authors should pay particular attention to documenting their work in relationship to the known literature, and should limit paper length eight TRANSACTIONS pages without impairing quality.
 Readers are encouraged to submit Letters to the Editor-in-Chief.
 Letters are typically summaries of important results to be published later at greater length; remarks on, or extensions to, material already published, or problem challenges.
 Submission of material will be construed as indicating that the material has not been copyrighted or published, and not simultaneously under consideration for publication elsewhere, unless explicit notice to the contrary is given.
 All papers will be reviewed, and the results will be forwarded to the authors.
 When a paper is accepted for publication, the author will be asked to furnish the text of the final manuscript electronically to http://mc.manuscriptcentral.com/tmech-ieee; the originals of all figures and tables; list of figure captions; a signed IEEE Copyright Form; and a biography and photograph of each author.

 Submit the PDF file of the manuscript to http://mc.manuscriptcentral.com/tmech-ieee with abstract, references, and illustrations, to the Editor-in-Chief of the TRANSACTIONS.
 Indicate on the cover page whether your contribution is primarily a regular or short paper, which technical area you prefer for review, and from three to five keywords.
 The Editor-in-Chief will forward the manuscript to one of the Technical Editors.
 The reviewers, as designated by the Technical Editor, will complete the review process of the manuscript.
-Each copy should be accompanied by the complete set of (not the original) figures (of which there should be not more than 10), and regular papers are limited to eight Transactions pages and short papers four Transactions pages.
-Manuscript submission for regular papers exceeds 11 pages (including all references and authors bios) will be returned without review.
+Each copy should be accompanied by the complete set of (not the original) figures, and regular papers are limited to eight Transactions pages and short papers four Transactions pages.
+To accommodate for the likely increase in content and material associated with the review/revision process, manuscript submission for regular papers exceeds 11 IEEE two-column pages (including all references and authors bios) will be returned without review.
 Also, refer to Information for Authors, found at http://www.ieee-asme-mechatronics.org (or in China, use http://engineering.purdue.edu/TMECH/)